-Andrew Strauss has confirmed Kevin Pietersen won’t be part of England’s plans this summer.
-Photograph: Getty
+England director of cricket Andrew Strauss has confirmed Kevin Pietersen is "not part of our plans" for the Ashes summer.

 Strauss cited a “massive trust issue” between himself and the record-breaking batsman, who was sacked by the England and Wales Cricket Board after last year’s whitewash Ashes defeat in Australia.